fizyr/keras-retinanet/README.md

 The default backbone is 'resnet50'.
 You can change this using the '--backbone=xxx' argument in the running script. xxx can be one of the backbones in resnet models (resnet50, resnet101, resnet152), mobilenet models (mobilenet128_1.0, mobilenet128_0.75, mobilenet160_1.0, etc), densenet models or vgg models.
 The different options are defined by each model in their corresponding python scripts (resnet.py, mobilenet.py, etc).

+Trained models can't be used directly for inference.
+To convert a trained model to an inference model, check [here](https://github.com/fizyr/keras-retinanet#converting-a-training-model-to-inference-model).

 ### Usage
 For training on [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/), run: